Think snack foods are good for your kids? Think again.

-One small (1.5 oz) pouch of Pepperidge Farm Cheddar Crackers has 360 mg of sodium.
-(Click for nutrition facts.)
+At the time of writing one small (1.5 oz) pouch of Pepperidge Farm Cheddar Crackers has 360 mg of sodium.
 That is 36% of a 2-3-year-old’s recommended daily intake.

-Add just 2 slices of Kraft Singles (click on any cheese for nutrition information) to the daily menu and you’ll add at least 500 mg of sodium.
+Add just 2 slices of Kraft Singles to the daily menu and you’ll add at least 500 mg of sodium.
 Your kids will be very near their 1000 mg sodium limit.

 The high sodium content of most packaged foods is the main reason kids today consume more than twice the recommended amount of sodium.

 Kids who get used to salty foods don’t like the taste of less salty foods – like fresh fruits and vegetables.

 - Why teach your kids that a snack is a type of food?
 Instead teach them it is a time to eat.

 Forgo the snack food, and give your children fruits, vegetables, and other foods such as plain yogurt for a snack.
 As nutritionist Marion Nestle says in her book, What to Eat: “…Reserve junk snack foods for treats.”

 In contrast to snack foods, apples get a NuVal score of 96 and blueberries rate a 100.